tomtominator/Toms-Lathe-and-Saw/Furniture.md

 # Furniture

 Furniture projects are much bigger than spoon or pen projects and as a result are fewer and further between.
-However, I have been building furnite much longer than I have been making pens and spoons but much of that content is not on this site.
+As with spoons and pens, I like to let the grain do the talking in my furniture.
+Allowing the grain to speak is the art.

 [Return Home](index.md)